-- Assigned to each actor, item, journal entry or other entity to allow users to access documents.
-Entity permissions control how a specific user may interact with that entity.
+- Assigned to each actor, item, journal entry or other document to allow users to access documents.
+Document permissions control how a specific user may interact with that document.

 Users are created within an active Game World, and the set of users is specific to that world.
 There are no global, cross-world, user accounts within Foundry VTT, each World maintains it's own player list and user-level permission controls.